Update for the two weeks beginning Oct. 15 and 22, 2018

-- The life safety and security systems are fully enabled and active.
+- The life safety, fire alarm and security systems are fully enabled and active.

 - The vitrine window, a key focal point of the new building, is awaiting materials/parts that have been delayed.
 Work on the vitrine window and finishing the vitrine gallery will resume as soon as they arrive.

-- Final landscaping and the opening of the walkway between Lebanon and Wheelock streets will occur in the fall.
+- Final landscaping is underway and the opening of the walkway between Lebanon and Wheelock streets will occur in November.

 The Museum's grand opening is scheduled for Jan.
 26, 2019.